Looking-Glass/L3D-CUBE-6X6X6Cube-Coding/README.md

 Step 3.
 Restart Arduino IDE, then select Maple (Rev3) for programming.

 **Enclosed two Demos x6CubeDemo.zip and x6CubeMusicPack.zip for reference, enjoy!

+The Schematic and PCB source files can be open with Eagle PCB.